Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Data analysis

 The first method is a ``same-sign'' technique, based on the property that the yields of positively and negatively charged hadrons are equal in size in the final states.
 Therefore, the amounts of same-sign and opposite-sign muon-pair candidates that originated from charged hadrons (either mis-identified as muons, or decayed into muons) are the same.
 By selecting same-sign muon-pair candidates, the amount of QCD background contaminating the selected signal can be determined.

-The second method is the ABCD-likelihood technique, see, \eg,~Ref.~\cite{CDF:1990kbl}, which is widely used for QCD background estimation in beyond-Standard-Model searches.
-In this approach two discriminating variables, the vertex-fit \chisq and muon isolation variable \Iso, are considered.
-The vertex-fit \chisq is used to verify if the pair of muon candidates originates from the same \Z decay, otherwise it is classified as QCD background.
+The second method is the ABCD-likelihood technique, see, \eg,~Refs.~\cite{CDF:1990kbl,ATLAS:2015itk,Kasieczka:2020pil}, which is widely used for QCD background estimation in beyond-Standard-Model searches.
+In this approach two discriminating variables, the vertex-fit \chisqndf and muon isolation variable \Iso, are considered.
+The vertex-fit \chisqndf is used to verify if the pair of muon candidates originates from the same \Z decay, otherwise it is classified as QCD background.
 The muon isolation variable is defined as the fraction of \pt carried by the muon candidate over the sum of \pt carried by all the tracks in a cone in the $\eta-\phi$ plane with a size of $\Delta R= \sqrt{{\Delta \eta}^2+{\Delta \phi}^2}<0.5$ around the muon candidate.
 This variable is used to assess if a muon candidate is surrounded by charged tracks, which characterises a mis-identified hadron or a muon from a charged-hadron decay.
-These two variables are used to separate the dimuon sample into four regions: \begin{itemize} \item[(A)] vertex-fit $\chisq<25$ and at least one muon with $\Iso>0.7$, \item[(B)] vertex-fit $\chisq>70$ and at least one muon with $\Iso>0.7$, \item[(C)] vertex-fit $\chisq<25$ and both muons with $\Iso<0.7$, and \item[(D)] vertex-fit $\chisq>70$ and both muons with $\Iso<0.7$, \end{itemize} where ($\mathrm{A+C}$) is the signal selection fiducial volume.
+A requirement of $\Iso>0.7$ can effectively separate the signal from the QCD background~\cite{LHCb-PAPER-2014-022}.
+These two variables are used to separate the dimuon sample into four regions: \begin{itemize} \item[(A)] vertex-fit $\chisqndf<25$ and at least one muon with $\Iso>0.7$, \item[(B)] vertex-fit $\chisqndf>70$ and at least one muon with $\Iso>0.7$, \item[(C)] vertex-fit $\chisqndf<25$ and both muons with $\Iso<0.7$, and \item[(D)] vertex-fit $\chisqndf>70$ and both muons with $\Iso<0.7$, \end{itemize} where ($\mathrm{A+C}$) is the signal selection fiducial volume.
 The background contamination in the region ($\mathrm{A+C}$) is therefore estimated as $N_\mathrm{bkg}(\mathrm{A+C}) = N(\mathrm{C})/N(\mathrm{D})\cdot N(\mathrm{B+D})$.

 While the ABCD method is more sensitive to QCD backgrounds from heavy-flavour decays, and the same-sign method to hadron mis-identification, there is a sizable overlap between the two methods.
 Consequently, the final QCD background is taken as the sum of the results from the two methods with a subtraction of this duplication.
 An estimation of the duplication of the two methods is performed by using the same-sign sample as input to the ABCD method.
 The resulting average purity is $(99.70\pm0.07)\%$ and $(99.75\pm0.08)\%$ for the forward and backward collisions, respectively.
 For the differential measurements as functions of \zrapstar, \ZpT, and \phistar, the background is estimated in the same way and found to be independent of these variables.
 The average purities given above for forward and backward collisions are used correspondingly for the differential measurements.